TRT Global - Sudan army rules out talks as Türkiye, UN, Arab nations call for Eid truce

 It has suspended its Sudan operations after the killing of three WFP workers on Saturday.

-Burhan and Daglo's bitter dispute centred around the planned integration of the RSF into the regular army, a key condition for a final deal aimed at restoring Sudan's democratic transition.
+Burhan and Dagalo's bitter dispute centred around the planned integration of the RSF into the regular army, a key condition for a final deal aimed at restoring Sudan's democratic transition.

 Both generals toppled long-time ruler Omar al Bashir together in April 2019 following massive protests against three decades of the iron-fisted rule.